w3c/webextensions/proposals/public-suffix.md

 1. Provide method `getPublicSuffix()` to get the eTLD as opposed to the registrable domain.
 2. Provide method `isPublicSuffix()` and/or `isRegistrableDomain()` for possibly improved efficiency in certain use cases.
-3. Provide an option to handle domains with unknown eTLDs differently: instead of returning a `null` registrable domain in these cases, the API would assume a single-label eTLD and calculate the registrable domain accordingly.

 ### 2. Registrable Domains of Registrars